Leslie Duncan - Licensed Funeral Director

 Q: Why are your costs so much less than the average funeral home?

 The reasoning for this is simple, our facility and staff compliment is smaller than most funeral providers, which allows our costs to be much less and allowing us to pass these savings on to the consumer.
-Once we have your loved one in our care and have obtained the Medical Certification of Death from the Doctor, we can have your loved ones cremated remains and documentation to you within 3 to 5 business days.
+Once we have your loved one in our care and have obtained the Medical Certification of Death from the Doctor, we can have your loved ones cremated remains and documentation to you within 10 business days.

 Q: Does the consumer receive the same quality service with you as we would with a larger funeral home?